Dr Lucy Waldron

 BSc (Hons); PhD Registered Nutritionist (UK and NZ) Research Fellow (Massey) Accredited Animal Scientist (BSAS),

-Full member Assoc. for Nutrition (UK), NZ Assoc.
-Ruminant Nutritionists; Associate Member NZ Pet Food Manufacturers Assoc
+Member Assoc. for Nutrition (UK), and Nutrition Soc (NZ); Assoc.
+Ruminant Nutritionists; NZ Pet Food Manufacturers Assoc

 Scientific Editor British Poultry Science

-After working as a commercial trials officer running research involving various species of farmed animals, Lucy was employed as a technical manager within the newly flourishing feed enzymes business.
-Other commercial roles held during the following decade included the development and commercialisation of active nutraceutical and fermentation-based feed ingredients, and involvement in all aspects of nutrition within a variety of animal species –poultry, pigs, calves, lambs, cats, dogs and horses.
-Her work has taken her to more than 55 countries worldwide, giving her broad experience of feeding practices, research requirements, nutrition, diet formulation, feed raw materials and commercialisation of animal feeds.
+After working as a commercial trials officer running research involving various species of farmed animals and crops, Lucy was employed as a technical manager within the newly flourishing feed enzymes business.
+Other commercial roles held during the late 1990s and 2000s included the development and commercialisation of metabolic compounds, nutraceutical and fermentation-based feed ingredients, and involvement in all aspects of nutrition within a variety of animal species –poultry, pigs, calves, lambs, cats, dogs and horses.
+Her work has taken her to more than 56 countries worldwide, giving her broad experience of feeding practices, research requirements, nutrition, diet formulation, feed raw materials and commercialisation of animal feeds and supplements.
+She has worked in product registration with EFSA (EU); FDA (USA) and MPI (NZ), Canada, Australia, as well as in other countries across Asia, constructing documents for submission or running trials to meet requirements.
+I the last decade, she has investigated and been an expert witness on the role of animal feeds and management on climate change and emissions from farms.

-Lucy has been closely involved in many projects where natural or alternative solutions to potentially problematic additives (e.g. antibiotics) are sought, as well as investigating the human health and animal welfare benefits of novel feeding strategies.
-She has been involved in writing numerous scientific books, and is currently the Editor in Chief of the World’s Poultry Science Journal.
+Lucy has been closely involved in many projects where natural or alternative solutions to potentially problematic additives (e.g., antibiotics, chemicals) are sought, as well as investigating the human health and animal welfare benefits of novel feeding strategies.
+She has been involved in writing numerous scientific books, and is currently the Editor in Chief of two scientific journals.
 Her expertise and commercial experience includes pig, ruminant and poultry production as well as equine nutrition and companion animals.

 Dr Lucy Waldron holds an emeritus position at Massey University in New Zealand as a Research Fellow, and various post-graduate students have passed through her hands in her capacity as an MSc and PhD supervisor and examiner.
-Lucy is editor in chief of Journal of Applied Animal Nutrition and World’s Poultry Science Journal.
 She is a member of the Royal Society NZ and a Registered Animal Scientist with the British Society of Animal Science in the UK (BSAS.org.uk).

 Dr Shay Rutherford